1921 Penny Value Checker: Errors List, “S” & No Mint Mark Worth

 The 1921 penny maintains the standard wheat cent specifications: 95% copper composition with 5% tin and zinc, weighing 3.11 grams and measuring 19.05mm in diameter.
 The edge remains completely smooth with no reeding or decorative elements.

-Color designation proves critical for valuation—circulated examples typically show brown oxidation, while uncirculated specimens may retain original red copper luster or display red-brown transitional toning.
+Circulated examples typically show full brown oxidation, while uncirculated specimens may retain original red copper luster or display red-brown transitional toning.
+Never clean a 1921 penny — cleaning permanently destroys the original surface and can reduce its value by 50% to 70%.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)